Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 Tracking and Attribution Considerations

-Tracking that is even slightly wrong is the fastest way to lose partner trust.
+Tracking that’s even slightly wrong is the fastest way to lose partner trust.
 These are the things I test and lock down before the program goes live.

 • End-to-end conversion test.
 A real test purchase that confirms the sale fires once, attributes to the right partner, and reports the correct value.